 In many parts of the world, strides are being made toward our shared goal of eliminating cervical cancer.

-But not all women and people with a cervix have access to these innovations, and the rate of
+But not everyone has access to these innovations, and the highest rates of

 Only by working together to expand access to innovations that include HPV vaccination, screening and treatment can we reach the World Health Organization (WHO)

-About 90 percent of cervical cancer deaths occur in low to middle income countries, where most women have never been screened.
-Africa has the greatest burden of cervical cancer, with about a quarter of the global cases, says Dr. Allan Pamba, Executive Vice President Africa for Roche Diagnostics, who lives in Kenya.
+About 94 percent of cervical cancer deaths occur in low- to middle-income countries,5 where many women have never been screened.
+Sub-Saharan Africa has the highest cervical cancer burden globally,6 says Dr. Allan Pamba, Executive Vice President Africa for Roche Diagnostics, who lives in Kenya.

 “An entire family system collapses, and indeed many of these children suffer enhanced exposure to malaria, tuberculosis, pneumonia or even malnutrition because the mother is not there,” says Allan, who served as a physician in rural communities in East Africa.